 If you’re a business serving clients within the European Union (and worldwide), you’ve likely (or absolutely, we hope…) heard of the General Data Protection Regulation going into effect on May 25th, 2018.
 This law will essentially change the way businesses can collect and process any personal data – and one wrong move can land you in pretty deep water with the legal powers-that-be….

-To help you stay on the shores of GDPR compliance, we’ve whipped up a brief rundown of what you should know (and what you’ve likely asked yourself) regarding GDPR – as well as the tools we at Nosto have put in place to help ensure our clients abide by GDPR regulations.
+To help you stay on the shores of GDPR compliance, we’ve put together a rundown of what you should know (and what you’ve likely asked yourself) regarding GDPR – as well as the tools we at Nosto have put in place to help ensure our clients abide by GDPR regulations.

 First off, what is the GDPR?